binary-com/academy/_posts/en/2014-11-05-brand-new-outperformance-indices.md

 ---
 layout: post
-title:  "Brand New!
-Outperformance Indices"
+title:  Brand New!
+Outperformance Indices
 permalink: /:title/
 excerpt: Binary.com is now expanding its range of Smart Indices with the launch of the Outperformance Indices.
 ---